-The master’s program in Serial Storytelling takes place every two years.
+The MA Serial Storytelling takes place every two years.
 The third cohort starts on September 25, 2017.

 Duration: 2 years (4 semesters)

-Residency: With 120 ECTS the M.A. in Serial Storytelling is a full-time M.A..
+Residency: With 120 ECTS the MA Serial Storytelling is a full-time M.A..
 Attendance runs for 11 weeks each semester for the first three semesters.
-During the fourth semester students will focus on their master’s thesis, which is why attendance in Cologne will be required only for the colloquium and final presentations (approx. 6 weeks).
+During the fourth semester students will focus on their master’s thesis, which is why attendance in Cologne will be required only for the colloquium, optional bridging Workshops, and the final presentations (approx. 6 weeks).